MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/the-field-object.md

 ## Discovering the Data Type

 The **Type** property indicates the data type of the field.
-The data type enumerated constants that are supported by ADO are described in [DataTypeEnum](datatypeenum.md) in the *ADO Programmer's Reference*.
+The data type enumerated constants that are supported by ADO are described in [DataTypeEnum](datatypeenum.md) in the *ADO programmer's reference*.

 For floating point numeric types such **adNumeric**, you can obtain more information.
 The **NumericScale** property indicates how many digits to the right of the decimal point will be used to represent values for the **Field**.
 The **Precision** property specifies the maximum number of digits used to represent values for the **Field**.